Learning how to swim doesn’t have to be tedious or stressful but can, in fact, be lots of fun, if the right approach to swimming instruction is used.

 This article explains our approach (think baby steps and swimming drills).
-This article also gives you an overview about the swimming lessons available on this web site.
+This article also gives you an overview of the swimming lessons available on this website.

 Learning How to Swim “Old School”

 In the past, learning how to swim was often literally a sink or swim experience.
 I remember being thrown in the water by my swim instructor when I was a child.
 I then had to swim a few meters, trying not to drown, while my instructor was standing on the deck, yelling at me and mimicking the movements I was supposed to do in the water.